 High Kick: This challenge poses the task of scoring a goal over an obstacle positioned on the goal line.
-The ranking for this challenge is based on the height of the kick.
+The ranking for this challenge is completed based on the height of the kick.
 The ball starts at the penalty mark, and multiple kicks are allowed during one trial.
 We utilized the following strategy: first move the ball closer to the obstacle by a kick of reduced power and then perform a specially designed kick to overcome the obstacle.
-The kick was manually designed in a way that the foot hits the ball significantly lower on its COM and then moves upwards, which allows to kick the ball into the air instead of rolling it on the ground.
 We managed to perform a high kick over an obstacle of 21.5 cm.
 The whole trial took 14.4 s.
 NimbRo-OP2 performing the challenge is shown in Fig. 6.